 Responsibility Action Student Files accurate records.
 Files documentation on time.
 Keeps files neat.
 Leaves folders in proper place at all times.
 Site Coordinator Reviews documentation frequently.
-Keeps folder containing grades private and locked.
+Keeps folder containing grades private and locked in desk within the locked office.
 Reviews contents of documentation with student on Trajecsys.
 Reports to Program Director any student that is having difficulty following procedures.
 Documents demerits for failure to meet requirements.
-Recommends dismissal from the program for failure to comply with this policy.
-Program Director Reviews all records and has final decision concerning this policy and procedure.
+Recommends dismissal from the program for failure to comply Program Director with this policy.1.
+Reviews all records and has final decision concerning this policy and procedure.